LLN273/Genomic_polarization_allotetraploids/README.md

 ## Pipeline used in:

 # Phylogenetic Analysis of Allotetraploid Species Using Polarized Genomic Sequences
 J.L.
-Leal, Pascal Milesi, Eva Hodková, Jarkko Salojärvi, and Martin Lascoux
+Leal, Pascal Milesi, Jarkko Salojärvi, and Martin Lascoux

 (forthcoming)